zam7861/zam7861/README.md

 - 🔭 I’m interested in ***Java Full Stack Development and Web Development***
 - 🌱 I’m currently learning ***Cloud Computing and Machine Learning***
 - 👯 I’m looking to collaborate on Web Development and Java Full Stack Development Projects
-- 💻 I'm proficient in Java, HTML, CSS, JavaScript, React, Angular, Spring Boot, MySQL and MongoDB.
+- 💻 I'm proficient in Java, C++, HTML, CSS, JavaScript, React, Angular, Spring Boot, MySQL and MongoDB.
 - You can reach me on : mumbrawalaamin@gmail.com
 <br>